sihotang/dotfiles/devcontainers/README.md

    cp -r devcontainers/node .devcontainer
    # or
    cp -r devcontainers/python .devcontainer
+   # or
+   cp -r devcontainers/dotnet .devcontainer
    ```

-2. The `devcontainer.json` is already configured to use the published image from GHCR
+2. The `devcontainer.json` is already configured to use the published image
+   from GHCR
 3. Open in VS Code and select "Reopen in Container"

 The published images will be automatically pulled from GHCR - no local build required!